dv1x3r/data-notes/readme.md

 <br>

--*Scales of measurement** is the system of rules that define how each variable is measured:
+**Scales of measurement** is the system of rules that define how each variable is measured:

 - **The Nominal** scale: measuring **qualitative** variables only
 - **An Ordinal** scale: measuring **quantitative** variables only
   - We **can** tell the *direction* of the difference
   - We **cannot** tell the *size* of the difference (intervals between ranks could differ)
+  - We **should be aware** calculating averages for ordinal variables (different results with shifted encoding systems)
 - **An Interval** or **Ratio** scales: measuring **quantitative** variables only
   - Preserves **the order** between values and has **well-defined intervals** using real numbers
   - On a **Ratio** scale, the zero point means "no quantity", while on an **Interval** scale it indicates the presence of a quantity